 1) Alpha – It will give an indication of how much more returns did the MF Scheme give in comparison to the benchmark associated with it.
 A negative alpha will mean that the MF scheme underperformed by that figure as compared to the benchmark.

 2) Standard Deviation – It is a measure of difference from the average returns.
-For example, if the average returns is 12% and the standard deviation is 3%, it means the returns can deviate by 3% on the positve and negative side.
+For example, if the average return is 12% and the standard deviation is 3%, it means the returns can deviate by 3% on the positive and negative sides.
 So here the returns can range from 9% to 15%.

 The higher the volatility, the higher the standard deviation.
 Higher the risk.

 3) Sharpe’s Ratio – This ratio gives the information of how much better has the MF scheme performed compared to risk-free investments.
 You can know how much you have earned by taking the risk.

 4) Beta – It shows the sensitivity of the MF scheme to the market movements or the benchmark.
 The Beta of the benchmark or market is taken as 1.
 If the MF scheme has Beta less than 1, it is less volatile and if it is more than 1, it has more volatility as compared to the benchmark/ market.

 There are many other rations but these are most commonly used.
 Ratios of 4 random funds in equity multicap category.

 Sometime back SEBI introduced riskometer – it has 5 levels of risk and every mutual fund house has to specify the risk level for each scheme.
 Here are the levels what each means –

 |Moderately Low||Investment at moderately low risk||Gilt funds, Short term and Medium-term bond funds, Income funds|